Posted in

 Website: www.theplacecos.org

-This free service connects you with local agencies that offer assistance with emergency shelter, food, rent, or transportation.
+If they don’t have any, then they will connect you with local agencies that offer assistance with emergency shelter, food, rent, or transportation.

 Society of St. Vincent de Paul: Offers emergency financial assistance and can provide motel vouchers for short-stay stays.